beckn/protocol-server/pending-doc-bhanu.md

 •	Check the "Verified" checkbox and save the entry.

-### Update Configuration Files which we have copied at home directory

-•	In the BAP Client and BAP Network codebases, update the ~/dfault-bap-client.yml and ~/dfault-bap-network.yml file with the following values:

-o	Private Key: Copy the private key generated in step Key-Pair Generation.

-o	Public Key: Copy the public key generated in step Key-Pair Generation.

-o	Subscriber Id: Copy the subscriber ID from the respective Registry entry.

-o	Subscriber Uri: Copy the subscriberUri from the Registry entry.

-o	Unique Key: Copy the participant-key from the Registry entry (participant key tab).

-### In the BPP Client and BPP Network codebases, update the ~/dfault-bpp-client.yml and ~/dfault-bpp-network.yml file with the following values:

-o	Private Key: Copy the private key generated in step Key-Pair Generation.

-o	Public Key: Copy the public key generated in step Key-Pair Generation.

-o	Subscriber Id: Copy the subscriber ID from the respective Registry entry.

-o	Subscriber Uri: Copy the subscriberUri from the Registry entry.

-o	Unique Key: Copy the participant-key from the Registry entry (participant key tab).

-o	WebhookURL: Copy paste the URL that you generate by running localtunnel for sandbox-webhook

 ## Run
 ### Docker deployment

 Update the port number inside the deploy-bap.sh and deploy-bpp.sh which you have mentioned in the default.yml file.

 Execute ~/deploy-bap.sh file to deploye the the BAP Client and Network.

 Execute ~/deploy-bpp.sh file to deploye the the BPP Client and Network.